derRiesenOtter/bachelor/docs/thesis/introduction.typ

-@llps is a process where a homogeneous mixture spontaneous separates into two liquid phases, one with a depleted and one with an increased concentration of components. @llps can form colloids like milk or layers like a mixture of oil and water.
+@llps is a process where a homogeneous mixture spontaneous separates into two liquid phases, one with a depleted and one with an increased concentration of components, see @phase_separation. @llps can form colloids like milk or layers like a mixture of oil and water.
 It is a widespread phenomena that is dependent on many factors like temperature, pressure, differences in polarity, hydrophobicity and hydrophilicity.
 Studying @llps in polymer systems started in the mid of the 20th century.
-In the late 20th century the phenomena was recognized as an important process organisms and studies began to understand the implications of
+In the late 20th century the phenomena was recognized as an important process organisms and studies began to understand the implications of @llps in an biological context. @xu_liquid-liquid_2023

-@llps in an biological context. @xu_liquid-liquid_2023
+#figure(image("figures/phase_separation.png", width: 50%), caption: [Visualization of @llps. @xu_liquid-liquid_2023]) <phase_separation>

 Cells are capable of conducting various different tasks that involve many biochemical reactions.
 As these reactions often need different educts, enzymes